pret/pokered/FEATURES.md

 - Many pokemon have better learnsets than before.
 See the wiki for the data.
 - You can use the itemfinder in the GAME CORNER to detect hidden coins now.
 - A Save file updater was implemented, allowing you to transfer your save from the original game to work with PureRGB.
 Just open the original save file on PureRGB and the game will ask whether to update it.
+- Press SELECT while on the WITHDRAW option of the PC.
+You can view the pokemon in the box even if your party is full by doing this.

 ## New Gameplay Features
 - Mew is under the truck!!!
 Use strength on it from the right side.
 If the SS Anne has left, it returns after obtaining the Soul Badge.